 Regulators that are connected to the intake air duct are not controlled by an engine vacuum.
 The hose is there to provide unrestricted movement of the regulator diaphragm.
 These types of regulators operate like returnless regulators where the ECM PCM compensates for changes in intake manifold pressure.

 On a returnless type system, the regulator is located in the fuel tank and is part of the fuel tank unit.
-In order to keep the fuel cooler and to reduce evaporative emissions, the manufacturer placed no return line between the fuel rail and fuel tank.
+In order to keep the fuel cooler and to reduce evaporative emissions, the manufacturer placed no return line between the fuel rail and the fuel tank.

 3. Fuel Pressure Damper

 Some vehicles have a fuel pulsation damper located on the fuel rail.
 The fuel pressure damper is used to absorb pressure pulses and to reduce noise caused by the injectors opening and closing rapidly.
 The damper consists of a diaphragm and calibrated spring.
-The injectors are opening and closing and create a pressure shock wave which is absorbed by the diaphragm as it compresses the spring.
+The injectors are opening and close and create a pressure shock wave which is absorbed by the diaphragm as it compresses the spring.

 4. Fuel Injectors